-The program supports local health departments in principal refugee resettlement areas with resources to provide health assessments to newly arrived official Refugees, Amerasian-immigrants, Cuban and Haitian parolees/entrants, certain Afghanis and Iraqis with Special Immigrant Visas (SIVs), asylees, and international victims of severe forms of trafficking (VoTs).
+The program supports local health departments in principal refugee resettlement areas with resources to provide health assessments to newly arrived official refugees, Cuban and Haitian parolees/entrants, certain Afghanis and Iraqis with Special Immigrant Visas (SIVs), asylees, and international victims of severe forms of trafficking (VoTs).
 Eligibility for services is within 90 days of arrival in the U.S., date granted asylum, or date certified as a VoT.
-The ideal timeframe is to provide a health assessment within 30 days, or less, after arrival or eligibility.
+The ideal timeframe is to provide a health assessment within 30 days after arrival or eligibility.

 Multi-lingual outreach and clinic interpreter support is available, and provided by health program or resettlement agency staff, contracted interpreter support, and/or telephone interpreting services.

-The program screens for communicable disease-related conditions, including tuberculosis, HIV, Syphilis, intestinal parasites (including treatment), and hepatitis.
-The program also provides immunizations, a general physical assessment, in order to identify, educate, and refer for other health problems that would impede the refugee resettlement process, or be of significant personal consequence.
-All program-contracted health departments are guided by the ORR Medical Screening Protocol for Newly Arriving Refugees: ORR's Domestic Medical Screening Guidenlines Checklist and by the Centers for Disease Control and Prevention's 'Refugee Health Guidelines' .
+The program screens for communicable disease-related conditions, including tuberculosis, HIV, STIs, intestinal parasites (including treatment), and hepatitis.
+The program also provides immunizations and a general physical assessment in order to identify, educate, and refer for other health problems that would impede the refugee resettlement process, or be of significant personal consequence.
+All program-contracted health departments are guided by the ORR Medical Screening Protocol for Newly Arriving Refugees: ORR's Domestic Medical Screening Guidelines Checklist and by the Centers for Disease Control and Prevention's 'Refugee Health Guidelines' .
 All local health departments should perform tuberculosis testing and evaluation on newly arrived refugees and immigrants as a high-risk group, update immunizations, and refer or enroll new arrivals into programs for which they are eligible to receive services.
 All refugees are eligible for Medicaid upon arrival in the United States.

 The program also collects and evaluates data on the results of health screening efforts.
 Various health education materials in other languages are available, or can be developed or ordered.